 FRANK S. ROBINSON, BOX 8600, ALBANY, NY 12208 email@example.com

 Please bid early!
-It’s really your best strategy in my sales, and helps me a lot in managing them.
+It’s really your best strategy, and helps me.

 Nearly all bids get reduced, by an average of over 15%.

-At the end of the listing you will find some fixed-price specials.
+See end of catalog for some fixed-price specials.

 Results will be posted the day after closing, at www.fsrcoin.com/results.htm